ochertkova/library-system-springboot/README.md

 Tech Stack: Java SpringBoot, PostgreSQL.

-The App is deployed at:
+The Fullstack App is deployed at: https://library-system.herokuapp.com/
-https://library-system.herokuapp.com/

 The Front-end repo: